 One business resolution worth keeping is making a commitment to attend more in-person networking and education events.
-For entrepreneurs in and around the tech industry, conferences are an excellent way to get up to speed on the latest developments, find great new services, and get a read on potential clients and customers — plus, you never know who else you’ll meet.
+For entrepreneurs in and around the tech industry, conferences are an essential way of getting up to speed on the latest developments, finding great new services, and getting a read on potential clients, customers and investors – plus, you never know who else you’ll meet.

 To find out, I asked a panel of entrepreneurs from the Young Entrepreneur Council (YEC):